microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

 ## Development environment setup

 In this part, we describe how to build the Windows application and the Linux modules, how to upload the latter to our Azure Registry, and how to add our sample deployment to our sample IoT Edge Device.
-These steps are executed in a separate Windows development environment, an Azure cloud VM which we set up with the following steps.
+These steps are executed in a separate Windows development environment, which is an Azure cloud VM we set up with the following steps.
 Note that the development environment can also be set up manually on a separate physical Windows development machine.
 On a Windows device with PowerShell installed, follow these steps to create the Windows development cloud VM serving as build environment:

 - Complete the following steps from [Tutorial: Set up an environment for machine learning on IoT Edge](https://docs.microsoft.com/azure/iot-edge/tutorial-machine-learning-edge-02-prepare-environment)